-Now my own results in healing combined with legitimate science has led me to advocate animal consumption.
+Now my own experience, combined with scientific evidence and historical relevance, has led me to advocate animal consumption.

 I know my perspective is controversial and will elicit some opposition, yet here’s what I now believe to be true:

-HEALTH: A large majority of the population cannot tolerate, heal, nor thrive on a vegetarian or a vegan diet for a whole host of reasons, including:
+HEALTH: Most people cannot tolerate, heal, nor thrive on a vegetarian or a vegan diet.
+Here’s some reasons why:

 play a huge role in bio-individual needs and illnesses.
 Genetic mutations often inhibit specific nutrient absorption through plants, can often inhibit essential detox functions, and can impair a whole host of complex biochemical processes -such as cellular methylation- from taking place in our bodies as they naturally should .
 Consuming animals can truly help heal these often broken processes.

 and related disorders often makes plant-derived proteins a big trigger for severe immune reactions and systemic inflammation.
 Although there is still much to learn about autoimmunity – it’s been well proven that removing inflammatory foods, such as grains, legumes, and nightshades, can lead to a partial or full recovery from symptoms.

 to be one of the MAIN underlying factors in just about every chronic disease.
 Healing the gut often requires removing many plant-derived irritants and adding in bio-available foods like bone broth, collagen protein, organ meats, and muscle meat from healthy animals to heal the lining of the gut and provide necessary nutrients to rebuild compromised organ systems.